Heat pump tumble dryers

 Take a look at our tumble dryer reviews to find out how other models handled the Which? expert testing programme.

 Vented tumble dryers are generally much cheaper to buy than heat pump dryers.
-The running costs are however much higher, so you'll find yourself paying more through your bills than if you’d paid a little more up front for a heat pump dryer.
+The running costs are however much higher.
+The average amount the vented dryers we've tested will add to your yearly bills is £80, which is more than twice the cost of the heat pump dryers we've tested, which is £37.
+So over time you'll find yourself paying more through your bills for a vented dryer than if you’d paid a little more up front for a heat pump dryer.

 Vented dryers are also trickier to install, as they have hoses that need a route outside to vent the damp air they produce.
-Heat pump dryers have no hoses or vents, as they deposit moisture into a water tank, which will need emptying every now and again.
+Heat pump dryers have no hoses or vents, as they deposit moisture into a water tank, which will need emptying every now and again unless you plumb it in.

-Condenser dryers also deposit moisture into a water tank rather than through a hose.
+Condenser dryers also deposit moisture into a water tank rather than through a vent hose.
 The key difference is that condensers don’t re-use hot air using heat pump technology, so they use much more energy when running.
-Condenser dryers can cost roughly £100 a year to run, whereas heat pump dryers can cost as little as £23 a year.
+The condenser dryers we've tested have an average yearly running cost of roughly £88 a year to run, whereas heat pump dryers can cost as little as £23 a year.

 Can’t decide which type is the one for you?
 Our how to buy the best tumble dryer guide can help you pick your dream dryer.